11 Signs You're Probably Egotistical, Even If You Don't Think So

 You don't let people finish their thoughts because what you have to say matters more.
 "You may constantly interrupt others, because you feel what they have to say is much more intelligent or important," says therapist Nancy Irwin, Psy.D. over email.

 4. You Hold A Position Of Power

 Not all people with powerful positions are egotistical, but those with large egos crave attention and high ranking jobs.
-"They typically have power positions," says Irwin.
-"Their egos will starve to death in behind-the-scenes positions of any sort."
+"They typically have power positions," says Irwin and their egos will starve "in behind-the-scenes positions of any sort."

 5. You Speak Loudly

 Loud speech is a tool you might use to get people to pay attention to you.
 "You might tend to speak loud and move fast in order to divert attention from the truth, as many times what you are saying or doing has no substance, but you are addicted to the appearance of your importance," says Irwin.